Chegeek/ResumeMagick/README.md

 ResumeMagick
 ============

-This script will help you to generate an awesome RESUME (CV)
+This script will help you to generate an awesome RESUME.

+TODO:

+1. Tag on the fisrt part.
+2. Support on yaml config file.